metagentools/metagenomic-database-utilities/README.md

-# metagenomic-database-utilities
+# Metagenomic database utilities
-Scripts used to create metagenomic databases for metaproteomic analysis
+This repository contains scripts used to create metagenomic databases for metaproteomic analysis.